Source: Agency for Healthcare Research and Quality

 This toolkit is a collaboration between: Rutgers CERTs, REsource for Advancing Children's Health Institute (REACH), the New York State Office of Mental Health, the University of Texas at Austin College of Pharmacy, the California Department of Health Care Services, and participating national experts in the fields of policy, research, advocacy and child and adolescent psychiatry.

-Source: Texas Health and Human Services
+Source: Texas Network of Youth Services